ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 # datc-rdf-Metrics4ML
 The Metrics4ML repository consists of collected metrics from example large-scale "Designs of Experiments" (DOEs) runs, along with config files and scripts to enable reproduction of experimental metrics data, using the open-source RTL-to-GDS flow of the [OpenROAD tool](https://github.com/The-OpenROAD-Project).
-In this repository, you will also find a description of the OpenROAD metrics **[naming convention](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML#metrics-naming-convention)** and example metrics JSON files that are collected from tool runs.
+In this repository, you will also find a description of Metrics 2.1, an open-source format for collecting design and tool metrics for an RTL-to-GDS flow.
+OpenROAD uses Metrics 2.1 to report metrics data which is used in the continuous integration (CI) process of OpenROAD to validate Pull Requests into the project.
+OpenROAD metrics **[naming convention](https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML#metrics-naming-convention)** and example metrics JSON files that are collected from tool runs  https://github.com/ieee-ceda-datc/datc-rdf-Metrics4ML/blob/main/metrics_sample.json

 ## Contents
 * [Repository Structure](#repository-structure)